-- Government-issued ID: You will need to submit an image of your travel document issued by your country of citizenship.
+- A copy of your identity document: You will need to submit a copy of your travel document issued by your country of citizenship.
 The identification documents accepted by the Estonian Police and Border Guard Board are passports or European Union identity cards.
 Note, when you pick up your e-Residency digital ID card, you must bring the same travel document you used for the application.
 If the document you used on the application expires before picking up your e-Residency card, you must bring a renewed, valid copy of your travel document and, if possible, also the document used in your application.

 - Digital photo: The application requires you to provide a passport-style photo of your face in colour.
 A photo must be no older than six months.
-You can take the photo at home using a digital camera, but we recommend you take a look at the requirements defined on the application before taking a photo.
-Currently, the requirements are:
+You can take the photo at home using a digital camera, but make sure you follow instructions and requirements for the document photo.
+Check also below how to take a passport-style photo at home.

 Step 2: Submit application

-You will need to select your pick up location when you submit your application.
+In your application, you will need to select a pick up location.
 It's not easy to change this later, so choose wisely.
 See the next step for the estimated time of arrival.

 Step 4: Pick up e-Residency kit

-Once your e-Residency kit has arrived at your pick up location, you should receive an email with instructions or an invitation to schedule a time to pick it up.
-Note, you will need to bring the government-issued ID you submitted with your application and be prepared to be fingerprinted.
+Once your e-Residency kit has arrived to your pick up location, you will receive an email with instructions or an invitation to schedule a time to pick it up.
+Note, you will need to bring your identity document (a copy of which you submitted with your application) and be prepared to be fingerprinted.
 You will need to collect your e-Residency kit within (6) months once it has arrived.
 After that document will be sent back to Estonia and will be destroyed.
 Read more in Pickup locations article.